-To apply for a permit, please complete an application form (PDF 54KB) and return it to the address given on the form.
+To apply for a permit, please visit the Vision website and return it to the address given on the form.

 There is no allocated parking for coaches.
 If you wish to bring a coach party to Hainault you will need to notify the park in advance by emailing firstname.lastname@example.org

 For a list of other facilities available please visit the Vision Website.